QiShaoXuan/vuepress-plugin-cat/README.md

 ## Tip

+- This plugin supports `vuepress 1.x`
-This plugin will randomly change the white cat or black cat when router path change.
+- This plugin will randomly change the white cat or black cat when router path change.